Olympics-Canoeing-Germany's Funk ends Fox's bid for double gold | Sports-Games

 Germany's Ricarda Funk ended Australian Jessica Fox's bid to win two canoeing golds at the Tokyo Olympics by taking the women's kayak slalom title on Tuesday in a technically accomplished run down a challenging white water course.
 It was Funk's first major title since winning the European championship in 2018 and the first time a German paddler has won the women's kayak slalom event since Barcelona in 1992.

+Funk watched as her friend and world No.1 Fox powered out from the start.
+"At the moment I wasn't thinking anything, I was already over the moon that I had won a medal," Funk told reporters after receiving her gold medal.

-Funk watched nervously as her rival Fox, the world No.1, powered out from the start.
-An early two-second penalty from a gate pole strike, however, appeared to unnerve the 2018 world champion.
-A second hit further down the course meant she had to settle for a second successive Olympic bronze in the event.
-Fox, 27 is trained by her French mother, Myriam, a two-time kayak world champion and Olympic bronze medallist in 1996.
-The Australian will get another shot at Olympic gold this week when she competes in the first ever women's canoe slalom at the Olympics.
+Fox earned an early two-second penalty from a gate pole strike and a second hit further down the course meant the 2018 world champion had to settle for a second successive Olympic bronze in the event.
+"It was one too many," Fox said sitting next to Funk.

+The 27-year-old Australian is trained by her French mother, Myriam, a two-time kayak world champion and Olympic bronze medallist in 1996.
+She will get another shot at Olympic gold this week when she competes in the first ever Olympic women's canoe slalom as part of a gender equality push by the sport and the International Olympic Committee.
+"We are as equal as the men and this is a great achievement, and Jess has played a big role in this equality game," said Funk.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)